The 20 Best Preaxial Polydactyly Type 1 Doctors Near Me in Washington, US

 English

-Corey Judd is a Radiologist in Spokane, Washington.
+Corey Judd is a Radiologist practicing medicine in Spokane, Washington.
 Dr. Judd is rated as an Experienced provider by MediFind in the treatment of Preaxial Polydactyly Type 1.
-His top areas of expertise are Tenosynovitis, Baker Cyst, Rhizarthrosis, and Melorheostosis with Osteopoikilosis.
+He is also highly rated in 16 other conditions, according to our data.
+His clinical expertise encompasses Tenosynovitis, Baker Cyst, Rhizarthrosis, and Melorheostosis with Osteopoikilosis.

 Experienced in Preaxial Polydactyly Type 1